 What is AFEQT?

 Michigan Tech strives to cultivate and support an exceptional, diverse community of students, faculty, and staff.
-As a predominantly STEM institution, the university values data and uses it as evidence to motivate change.
-To help Tech slice the data and track trends over time, ADVANCE developed the AFEQT tool in collaboration with IT's Enterprise Application Services, Institutional Research, and university administrators.
+As a predominantly STEM institution, the University values data and uses it as evidence to motivate change.
+To help slice the data and track trends over time, ADVANCE developed the ADVANCE Faculty Equity Query Tool (AFEQT) tool in collaboration with IT's Enterprise Application Services, Institutional Research, and university administrators.
 AFEQT enables department chairs and deans to get a clear picture of current and historical data.
 It also allows them to compare that data across parameters such as gender, race/ethnicity, and faculty level.
 Default reports can be generated on tenure-track and instructional-track faculty by gender and race/ethnicity; promotion; tenure applications and awards; years in rank for tenured faculty; faculty turnover; faculty hires, cohort analysis of tenure and promotion; academic leadership positions; salary; research space allocation; start-up packages; and teaching loads from student credit hours.
 Custom reports can also be generated by selecting and reordering parameters.
-Output is table, graph or can be downloaded into excel or pdf.
+The report output is a table or graph, which can be downloaded into excel or pdf.
 Department chairs and deans may access data and compile it for their units.
-All of this, if used properly, will enable valuable and meaningful progress towards achieving greater diversity, equity and inclusion in a historically and predominantly white and masculine institution.
+All of this, if used properly, will enable valuable and meaningful progress towards achieving greater diversity, equity and inclusion in at our institution.

 How was AFEQT developed and vetted?